-Summary of Reflections on the Standard and Indicators: (This summary should include an analysis of the current status.)
+Summary of Reflections on the Standard and Indicators:

 Hawthorne Academy hosts two well-attended Parent Weekends per year where families meet face to face with faculty.
 During these weekends, parents attend classes with students and have time for one-on-one conferencing with instructors and advisors.
-These weekends often have community dinners, musical or theatre performances, and seminars to receive information on upcoming events, trips and other programming.
+These weekends often have community dinners, musical or theatre performances, and seminars to receive information on upcoming events, trips, and other programming.
 Hawthorne Academy has a presence on multiple social media outlets including Instagram and Facebook, where the larger Hawthorne Academy community outside of campus can learn about sports victories, weekend trips, and activities in the classroom.